What is Fibromyalgia?

 Who is at Risk?

 The majority of people that experience symptoms of fibromyalgia are typically women of age 40 and older.
 Statistically, it affects women slightly more so than men.
 However, the symptoms are generally quite similar for both.
 Those who have suffered from weak immunity may tend to be a higher risk, as well as those who have had severe or multiple injuries.
+Patients who rarely exercise and have experienced a traumatic event or has PTSD are shown to be a higher risk than others.

 Symptoms of Fibromyalgia